Aliases for HIKESHI Gene

 GeneCards Summary for HIKESHI Gene

 HIKESHI (Hikeshi, Heat Shock Protein Nuclear Import Factor) is a Protein Coding gene.
 Diseases associated with HIKESHI include Leukodystrophy, Hypomyelinating, 13 and Hypomyelinating Leukoencephalopathy.
-Among its related pathways are Cellular Senescence (REACTOME) and Cellular response to heat stress.
+Among its related pathways are Cellular response to heat stress and Cellular Senescence (REACTOME).

 UniProtKB/Swiss-Prot for HIKESHI Gene